-For more information about CEC’s Summer Camp head over here!
+For more information about summer camp at CEC, please head over to our camp page here!

 Corinthian Equestrian Center CEC, LLC at 39 Foley Road in Warwick, New York is hiring barn hands, with three to five years experience handling horses to work daily and on alternating weekends.
 CEC wishes to have at minimum, two staff on hand daily to maintain the high quality of care that is necessary for our horse residents and the facilities.